Soak Up Culture in Lisbon

 Learn to Make Portugal’s #1 Culinary Dish

-Lisbon is a foodie’s paradise, and you will have no problem eating your way through this city.
+The capital city is a foodie’s paradise, and you will have no problem eating your way through this city.
 Pastéis de Nata, or Egg Tarts, are one of Portugals most iconic treats.
 You can find them everywhere in the city, you can even find these custard tarts in Portuguese colonial ports like Macau, Goa and southwestern Taiwan.
-There are many pastearias in Lisbon fighting for the title of best Pastéis de Nata.
+There are many pastearias in the city fighting for the title of best Pastéis de Nata.

 Read More – Paris for the Vegetarians